Battle of the Blinds Introduction

 People don’t talk about blind battles much and I don’t know why?
 Every round you have a decision to play from these positions and a reasonable amount of the time it’s just the two of you.

-Let’s start with some facts and reasonable assumptions about how our opponents will be playing in the blinds.
+Let’s start with some reasonable assumptions about how our most players play in battle of the blinds.

-- People try to bluff more in the blinds both pre and post flop
+- Players generally try to bluff more in the blinds both pre and post flop.

-- People don’t like to fold a pair heads up in blind battles
+- Your opponents don’t like to fold a pair heads up in blind battles.

 Now we have some basic facts and assumptions, we can adjust our strategy accordingly.

-As weak as it sounds, with our weak hands, to win these pots, we should consider completing and making probe bets after flop hoping the opponent has missed.
-This is a realistic way of winning the pot as the big blind will respect the fact we have not just tried to steal pre flop and often just fold post flop.
+As weak as it sounds, with weak hands, we should only complete the big blind.
+We can then make probe bets after the flop; hoping our opponent has missed.
+This is a realistic way of winning the pot.
+The big blind will respect the fact we have not just tried to steal pre flop and often just fold post flop.

-It is not in our interest to raise and inflate the pot from the small blind pre flop with junk hands unless the opponent is very tight or disinterested and likely to fold.
-The majority of players will defend wide from the big blind so we need to be more careful particularly as they suspect we are stealing.
+It is not in our interest to raise and inflate the pot from the small blind with junk hands.
+The only time this is profitable is if the opponent is very tight or disinterested and likely to fold.
+The majority of players will defend wide from the big blind.
+Therefore, we need to be more careful as they suspect we are stealing the blinds.

-We will be in position throughout the hand so we should defend wide either by calling pre-flop raises or re raising pre-flop ourselves.
-Both strategies work very well as we have 2 main ingredients on our side before the flop is even deal.
+We will be in position throughout the hand so we should defend wide either by calling pre-flop raises or putting in a 3 bet pre-flop ourselves.
+Both strategies work very well as we have 2 things working for us before the flop is even dealt.
 We are the pre-flop aggressor and we have position.
-When we have strong hands, we also have the mathematical ingredient on our side too.
+When we have strong hands, we also have the mathematical edge on our side too.

-If you are in the big blind, you should intend on playing as many hands against the small blind as possible as they will often be raising pre-flop just to steal with no consideration on how they will play post flop.
+In the big blind, you should intend on playing as many hands against the small blind as possible.
+They will often be raising pre-flop just to steal with no consideration on how they will play post flop.
 In fact, many of these pre-flop raisers will give up on the flop and an even greater give up when called with a continuation bet.
 This is an effective strategy to countering both strong and weak players.